xeon123/KCNA-notes/4 Kubernetes Fundamentals.md

    kubectl rollout undo deployment/nginx
    ```

+- Before executing the rollback, the new replica set might show all pods (for instance, five replicas) while the old replica set shows none.
+After the rollback, these counts are reversed.
 - If an update fails, rolling back restores a stable version.

 #### 7. **Rolling Back to a Specific Version**